• That there is one God who is eternal, all-knowing, all-powerful, and holy

 After several years of meeting at this location and one other, the study group sought a permanent location and building.
 In God’s providence, property was kindly donated at 1197 Pinecone Road, Sartell, MN, by the family of George and Jackie Lahr.
 A building project was begun in fall of 1991 and finished in 1992.
 An addition was added a few years later.
 The church at this time was called Victory Baptist Church.

-Pastor James Miller became pastor in 1997 when Pastor Copley was called to an out of state ministry.
+Jim Miller became pastor in 1997 when Pastor Kenneth Copley was called to an out of state ministry.
 Pastor Miller graduated from Tennessee Temple University and studied at Grace Theological Seminary.
-From there had become a Chaplain in the U.S. Army before coming to Victory.
+After leaving Grace Theological Seminary, he became a Chaplain in the U.S. Army before coming to Victory Baptist, Sartell, MN.

-During the mid 1990s another Baptist church plant was also begun in Sauk Rapids, MN, by missionary church planter Tracy Pennock.
+In the mid 1990s another Baptist church plant was started in nearby Sauk Rapids, MN, by missionary church planter Tracy Pennock.
 Pastor Pennock had been commissioned by the Continental Baptist Missions Board and by state MARBC churches (Minnesota Association of Regular Baptist Churches) which included Victory Baptist Church.

 For various reasons by 2001 Victory Baptist Church’s membership had somewhat declined and Pastor Pennock’s Sauk Rapids group was looking for a permanent building location.
 In May the two church groups decided to merge under the new name of Grace Baptist Fellowship at the Victory Baptist location in Sartell on Pine Cone Road.
 By mutual agreement Pastor Pennock became the new pastor.